 Step 1: Create Your Text

-Use the Text tool to create your text, paying special attention to the size, typeface, and relative position of each word.
+Use the Text tool to add text, paying special attention to the size, typeface, and relative position of each word.
 With this method, you don’t need to worry about the color of your text yet, because the text layer is only going to be used as a template for creating the warp paths.

 Don’t worry – it will become clearer =) Stick with me!